Branding

 • Paperbacks

-• Dust jackets etc
+• Dust jackets

 Files to prepare

-Please send as many samples of the book series as possible.
-In the case of a very extended series, include printouts of the full project.
-Mark them discretely with your submission code.
+Please send as many physical samples of the book series as possible.
+For very extended series, you may include printed sheets showing the full collection.

 Included

-• Consumer & business magazines
+• Consumer and business magazines

 • Scientific periodicals